 In the midst of food allergies and other dietary restrictions, it can be hard to find fun, easy Halloween treats, especially for school or parties.
-Recently, I designed some printable treat bag kits to help busy parents, teachers, and day care workers find a cost-effective alternative to candy goody bags.
+Recently, I designed some free printable treat bag toppers and activities to help busy parents, teachers, and day care workers find a cost-effective alternative to candy goody bags.

 Simply print your activity and bag toppers, assemble your treat bags, and give them to the kiddos!
 With a variety of designs and activities geared young children and strengthening fine motor skills, these Halloween craft kits will be an instant hit!

 Here’s a look at how to assemble my spooky craft kits.
 Links to download PDFs of the bag toppers and kids activities are available at the bottom of this blog post.
 Enjoy!

 Six not-so-scary lacing cards make up this fun, interactive craft kit for kids.
 To make the lacing cards, simply print, laminate (recommended), and punch 4-8 holes around the edges.
 Print and cut out your bag toppers, add some colorful shoe strings or paracord, and you have an easy, inexpensive treat bag!

 Lacing and sewing activities mark wonderful ways to build coordination and fine motor skills.
 These cards are great for older toddlers through elementary age children.

 Print my treat bag topper and pumpkin graphic, add some yarn, and you’re ready to roll!
 I recommend laminating the pumpkin or using thick paper for longer durability.
 Wrapping activities help young children build fine motor skills.
 This treat bag is especially great for Montessori-style classrooms or kids who want a friendly (not scary) craft.

 Mummy Wrap It Kit